guillermooo/sublime-undocs/source/snippets.rst

     .. note::
         This is not the only way to tell Sublime Text how you want to insert your snippet, but we'll talk about that some other time.
-For now, let's just say that the other method more flexible as well as a bit more complex.
+For now, let's just say that the other method is more flexible as well as a bit more complex.

 `scope`
     Scopes won't be explained here, but they are a core concept of Sublime Text.